The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 ## So..
 What's The Catch?
 Unfortunately, there is a catch..

-Materials are incredibly painful to deal with (until now).
+Materials are incredibly painful to deal with, but hopefully this should make understanding them easier.

 Here are some images to help you understand where everything is located in our first requisite, [Switch Toolbox](https://github.com/KillzXGaming/Switch-Toolbox)!